 In the image to the right, I show the two devices connected together with just channel GPA0 connected to 8B (Base), and a brushed DC motor is connected between 12V DC and 8C (collector).

-Internal to the ULN2803 is a darlington pair, a flyback diode and some support passives for each channel. the flyback diode is to protect the components when using the device with inductive loads, such as motors, coils, or relays.
+Internal to the ULN2803 is a Darlington pair, a flyback diode and some support passives for each channel. the flyback diode protects the components when using the device with inductive loads, such as motors, coils, or relays.

-In this instance I am using the ULN2803 to switch on and off 12 x 12 VDC incandecint bulbs mounted in switches.
+In this instance, I am using the ULN2803 to switch on and off 12 x 12 VDC incandescent bulbs mounted in switches.

 I am going to use two ULN2803s driven by one MCP23017.
 This will give me 16 channels.
-I could use low side switching with a single N-FET of a darlington pair made up of descreete components, however this component makes the circuit much simpler.
+I could use low-side switching with a single N-FET of a Darlington pair made up of discrete components, however, this component makes the circuit much more straightforward.

-The ULN2803 is very simmiler to the ULN2003, but has eight outputs rather than seven.
+The ULN2803 is very similar to the ULN2003 but has eight outputs rather than seven.

 Interesting!
 Just curious, why do you want to use 12V incandescent bulbs for the control panel lights?